The State of the College Planning Franchise Industry

 “We build relationships with kids.
 Most of our competitors are amateurs, providing college preparation services just part time or online and working with just 10 or 20 students.
-We establish one-on-one relationships with students,” says Class 101 Founder and CEO Tom Pabin.
+We establish one-on-one relationships with students,” says Class 101 Founder Tom Pabin.

 Class 101 is available to meet the need for college prep services in communities nationwide.
 Our existing franchisees are experiencing rapid growth through dedication to our mission — helping our students get into college affordably.